numpy/numpy/doc/source/reference/c-api/array.rst

     registered (checked only by the address of the pointer), then return the previously-assigned type-number.

+.. c:function:: int PyArray_TypeNumFromName( \
+        char const *str)

+   Given a string return the type-number for the data-type with that string as the type-object name.
+   Returns NPY_NOTYPE without setting an error if no type can be found.
+   Only works for user-defined data-types.

 .. c:function:: int PyArray_RegisterCastFunc( \
         PyArray_Descr* descr, int totype, PyArray_VectorUnaryFunc* castfunc)